Everything You Always Wanted to Know About XVA Model Risk but Were Afraid to Ask: Collateral Modelling

-Here we assumed that a bilateral and symmetrical CSA is in place, VM is netted, and IM is posted into a segregated account as required by regulation (see \cite{BCB15}); therefore, from B's perspective VM can be positive (if posted by C) or negative (if posted by B), while IM is always positive.
+Here we assumed that a bilateral and symmetrical CSA is in place, VM is netted, and IM is posted by the Counterparty ($\text{IM}_m^C$) or by the bank ($\text{IM}_m^B$) into a segregated account as required by the regulation (see \cite{BCBSIOSCO15}).
+Therefore, from bank's perspective, VM can be positive (if posted by the counterparty) or negative (if posted by the bank), while IM is always positive.
+For the sake of generality we distinguished IM posted by the Bank and the one posted by the Counterparty; in fact, for instruments with optionality, it may happen that $\text{IM}_m^C\neq\text{IM}_m^B$ due to convexity effects introduced by the non-linear dependence on the exposure within Curvature Margin definition (see eq. \eqref{eq:curvature_margin}).